neroist/sitelen-pona-ucsur-guide/README.md

 }
 ```

-Once you have pasted this code into the Quick CSS box, you can now exit settings, your Discord should be properly set up to render sitelen pona!
+Once you have pasted this code into the QuickCSS box, you can now exit settings, your Discord should be properly set up to render sitelen pona!

 ### Android